ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Abstract

 \section{Abstract}

-Category-level object pose and shape estimation from a single depth image has recently drawn research attention due to its wide applications in robotics and self-driving.
-The task is particularly challenging because the three unknowns, object pose, object shape, and model-to-measurement correspondences, are compounded together but only a single view of depth measurements is provided.
-The vast majority of the prior work heavily relies on data-driven approaches to obtain solutions to at least one of the unknowns and typically two, running with the risk of failing to generalize to unseen domains.
-The shape representations used in the prior work also mainly focus on point cloud and signed distance field (SDF).
-In stark contrast to the prior work, we approach the problem using an iterative estimation method that does not require learning from any pose-annotated data.
-In addition, we adopt a novel mesh-based object active shape model that has not been explored by the previous literature.
-Our algorithm, named \algName, has its foundation in the iterative closest point (ICP) algorithm but is equipped with additional features for the category-level pose and shape estimation task.
-The results show that even without using any pose-annotated data, \algName surpasses many data-driven approaches that rely on the pose data for training, opening up new solution space for researchers to consider.
+Category-level object pose and shape estimation from a single depth image has recently drawn research attention due to its potential utility for tasks such as robotics manipulation.
+The task is particularly challenging because the three unknowns, object pose, object shape, and model-to-measurement correspondences, are compounded together, but only a single view of depth measurements is provided.
+Most of the prior work heavily relies on data-driven approaches to obtain solutions to at least one of the unknowns, and typically two, \diffcolor{risking generalization failures if not designed and trained carefully}.
+The shape representations used in the prior work also mainly focus on point clouds and signed distance fields (SDFs).
+In stark contrast to the prior work, we approach the problem using an iterative estimation method that does not require learning from pose-annotated data.
+Moreover, we construct and adopt a novel mesh-based object active shape model (ASM), \diffcolor{which additionally maintains vertex connectivity compared to the commonly used point-based object ASM}.
+Our algorithm, \algName, is based on the iterative closest point (ICP) algorithm but is equipped with additional features for the category-level pose and shape estimation task.
+Although not using pose-annotated data, \algName~surpasses many data-driven approaches that rely on pose data for training, opening up a new solution space for researchers to consider.